TREASURE

 Budget

-HHNK's total project budget is approximately € 190,000.
-Of this, 60% is co-financing from the European Interreg North Sea Programme 2021-2027.
+The total budget for the HHNK project is approximately €190,000.
+Of this, 60% is co-financed by the European Interreg North Sea Programme 2021-2027.

 Want to know more?

-For more information about this project, please contact us via our contact form or by calling 072 - 582 8282.
+For more information about this project, please contact us via ourcontact formor by calling 072 - 582 8282.